MotorcycleEnjoyer/Sample_WR_Mod/README.md

 # Sample_WR_Mod
-This is a temporary sample mod to get people started in WR
+This is a temporary sample mod to get people started in WR Modding

+Prerequisites:
+- WR Launcher
+- VSCode
+- Luau Language Server, by JohnnyMoganz

 1.)
-Make sure both options are checked in WR Launcher Mod Template
+Make a mod template in WR Launcher and enable:

 - Official WR Experience Mod
 - Enable Workspace

 2.)
-If inside of `Documents/Warsaw Revamped/Mod Toolkit/API Definitions` you do not have
-- wr-core.d.luau
-- wr-gen.d.luau
-- wr-managers.d.luau

-Run your server template once.
-It will download the required files.
+Run your server once to make sure above worked.
+You should see "Created script state for wr-official" near the top.

 2.)
 Copy `wr_official` from this repository into `Documents/Warsaw Revamped/Mods`